From kitchen design to Navy destroyers

-Since his arrival at NMH in 1998, Associate Head of School Charles A. Tierney III has been a history teacher, coach, dorm advisor, dean, accreditation coordinator, assistant head of school, plant facilities director, communications director, and interim head of school.
-From 2014 to 2016, he led the Tatnall School in Wilmington, Delaware, serving as head.
+Since his arrival at NMH in 1998, Associate Head of School Charles A. Tierney III P’16, ’19, ’20 has been a history teacher, coach, dorm advisor, dean, accreditation coordinator, assistant head of school, plant facilities director, communications director, and interim head of school.
+From 2014 to 2016, he was head of the Tatnall School in Wilmington, Delaware.
 Charlie also has been director of studies at St. Stephen’s School in Rome, and has taught at Choate Rosemary Hall and the Berkshire School.
 He earned a bachelor’s degree in history from Dartmouth College and a master’s in educational leadership and administration from Teachers College of Columbia University while he was a year-long Klingenstein Fellow.

-Dean of Students Nicole Hager P’17 came to NMH in 2003 from Deerfield Academy, where she served as associate dean of admission, coordinator of multicultural education, associate dean of students, girls’ varsity basketball coach, and a college counselor, and a teacher of American literature.
-At NMH, she has taught ninth-grade writing and 10th-grade diversity and social justice, and she coached the girls’ varsity basketball team for nine years.
-She lives with her partner and family and five senior girls in Oaknoll dormitory.
-Nicole spent two years in the Dartmouth College admissions office and one year as the assistant coach of the University of Vermont women’s basketball team.
+Dean of Students Nicole Hager P’17, ’17, ’20, ’23 came to NMH in 2003 from Deerfield Academy, where she served as associate dean of admission, coordinator of multicultural education, associate dean of students, girls’ varsity basketball coach, a college counselor, and a teacher of American literature.
+At NMH, she has taught writing to ninth graders and Diversity and Social Justice to 10th graders.
+She coached the girls’ varsity basketball team for nine years.
+Nicole also spent two years in the Dartmouth College admissions office and one year as the assistant coach of the University of Vermont women’s basketball team.
 She is a graduate of Dartmouth College and holds master’s degrees from Dartmouth and Bay Path College.

-Dean of Faculty Bea Garcia P’09 began mentoring educators years ago, when she was part of a teacher-training program for English as a Foreign Language instructors in her home country, Uruguay.
+Dean of Faculty Bea Garcia P’09 began mentoring educators years ago, when she was part of a teacher-training program for English as a foreign language instructors in her home country of Uruguay.
 After moving to the United States, she taught Spanish for two years at Deerfield Academy, then came to NMH in 2003 to teach in the world languages department.
-She has taught Spanish, diversity, and social justice, and has led language programs abroad.
-She also served as department chair from 2006 until taking on the assistant dean of faculty role in 2014.
-After four years as assistant dean, she assumed the dean of faculty position in 2018.
-She earned a master's degree from Spain’s Universidad de Jaén in 2011.
+She has taught Spanish and Diversity and Social Justice, and has led language-immersion programs abroad.
+She also served as department chair from 2006 until 2014, when she became the assistant dean of the faculty.
+She assumed the dean of faculty position in 2018.
+She holds a master's degree in applied linguistics from Universidad de Jaén in Spain.

-Dean of Diversity, Equity, and Social Justice Martha Neubert joined the NMH faculty in 2005 after moving from Waynflete School in Portland, Maine.
-Martha has been teaching history in independent schools for 18 years.
-In 2016, she started in a new position as director the Office of Multicultural Affairs, which promotes an inclusive campus culture through initiatives that explicitly align with the school's mission to empower students to “act with humanity and purpose.”
-A deep understanding of NMH is one of her strengths, and Martha, in addition to teaching, has served as a dorm parent, an advisor, a coach, an affinity group advisor, and a contributor to school initiatives related to diversity and social justice.
-Martha holds a bachelor’s degree from Bates College, and an M.A.T. from Smith College.
+Dean of Diversity, Equity, and Social Justice Martha Neubert has been teaching history in independent schools for 18 years.
+She joined the NMH faculty in 2005 from the Waynflete School in Portland, Maine.
+In 2016, she became director of the Office of Multicultural Affairs, which promotes an inclusive campus culture through initiatives that align with the school's mission to empower students to “act with humanity and purpose.”
+Besides teaching, Martha has served as a dorm parent, advisor, coach, and affinity-group advisor, and contributes to all school initiatives related to diversity and social justice.
+Martha holds a bachelor’s degree from Bates College and an M.A.T. from Smith College.